logikal/alcofall/README.md

 If you're the last person alive and didn't kill anyone, you must drink

 ### The Ace
-If you kill all other players, everyone else must drink.
+If you kill all other players, everyone else must drink

+### The Suicide
+If you kill yourself, you must drink

 ### Everything Else
 Evaluate any Match Winner rules (see below)